johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 - To implement the first strategy we use the `catchError()` operator
   - Note this Observable does not have to be built using the of() operator, this can potentially be any Observable.
 It is a replacement Observable that replaces the errored out Observable

 ### The Catch and Rethrow RxJs Error Handling Strategy and the finalize Operator

+- The fetch API catch error block is only going to be triggered in case of a fatal error.
+Like as a network failure, a DNS failure and such
+- When other recoverable errors occurs, like a 500 or similar, we will error out our observables too by using the OK flag from the response object and error out the Observable
+- To implement the second strategy, the catch and rethrow strategy, we use the `throwError()` utility method
+- Cleanup Logic can be implemented using the `.finalize()` operator
+  - This function will be invoked in one of two cases, when the observable completes or when it errors out
+- If we move the catchError operator before the other operators, we will bypass the whole Observable chain and only execute the catchError block once.
+But we see that finalize is executed twice which is as expected
+  - We could also move the finalize block earlier to execute that only once as well if that ois what we want

 ### The Retry RxJs Error Handling Strategy.screenflow
 ### The startWith RxJs Operator - Simplifying the Course Component
 ### RxJs Throttling vs Debouncing - Understand the Differences